-Well worth the detour if you are on a self-drive tour.
+Well worth the detour if you are on a Self Drive Tour.

 (Photo credit: Vatnajökulsþjóðgarður)

-Many people go to Lake Mývatn, Dettifoss waterfall and even Ásbyrgi – but if you are in this area, you should make sure you also visit Rauðhólar and Hljóðaklettar in Vesturdalur.
-It is only a 15 minute drive from Ásbyrgi canyon, on road 85 towards Húsavík village.
+Many people go to Lake Mývatn, Dettifoss waterfall and even Ásbyrgi.
+But if you are in this area, you should make sure you also visit Rauðhólar and Hljóðaklettar in Vesturdalur.
+It is only a 15-minute drive from Ásbyrgi canyon, on road 85 towards Húsavík village.

 (Photo credit: Carlo Tancredi Flickr)

 Rauðhólar (Red Hills) are colourful hills of black and yellow but mainly fiery red.
-There are few places in Iceland where you’ll find as vivid colours in the landscape.
+There are few places in Iceland where you’ll find as vivid colours as in the landscape.

 (Photo credit: Egill Halldór Flickr)

-The waterfall inside Gjáin canyon is one of them (the canyon itself if pretty spectacular too).
-Háifoss waterfall (Iceland’s second highest waterfall, 122 meters tall) and Granni waterfall that’s a stone throw away are also hidden gems.
+The waterfall inside Gjáin canyon is one of them (the canyon itself is pretty spectacular too).
+Háifoss waterfall (Iceland’s second-highest waterfall, 122 meters tall) and Granni waterfall that’s a stone throw away are also hidden gems.

 When the tunnel through Hvalfjörður opened back in 1998, the distance from Reykjavík to Borgarnes was shortened by approximately one hour, since people no longer had to drive Hvalfjörður fjord (Whale fjord).

-Iceland is very famous for its black sandy beaches – but you can also find white beaches in the country – as well as this red one in the Westfjords.
+Iceland is very famous for its black sandy beaches, but you can also find white beaches in the country as well as this red beach in the Westfjords.

-There is nothing there besides the sand – so if you want to go to a totally tranquil beach, with no vendors or shops to distract you, then here you can go for a walk all by yourself.
+There is nothing there besides the sand, so if you want to go to a totally tranquil beach, with no vendors or shops to distract you, then here you can go for a walk all by yourself.

 This cute little town, that used to be the world’s biggest herring fishing capital, is found at the northernmost tip of Tröllaskagi peninsula (close to Hofsós pool).